ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 # Doing DevOps like a Dev

-with AL Rodriguez

----

-# Me (AL)

-- @ProgrammerAL
-- ProgrammerAL.com
-- Senior Azure Cloud Engineer at Microsoft
+with Senior Azure Cloud Engineer at Microsoft
+AL Rodriguez
+aka @ProgrammerAL

 ---